Educational Tuition and Fees Deduction

 The tuition and fees deduction is claimed by filing Form 8917, Tuition and Fees Deduction, which is filed with the claimant's tax return.

-Any refunds of qualified educational expenses or any reduction in expenses because of other tax benefits reduces the amount that can be deducted.
+Any refunds of qualified educational expenses or any reduction in expenses because of other tax benefits reduces the deductible amount.
 If the deduction has already been taken, then the refunded amount or the reduction in the expenses must be added back to the income of the taxpayer in the year in which the refund or reduction occurred but only to the extent that the amount reduced taxes in the year of the deduction.